 Usually, the last step in root canal treatment is the placement of a crown on the tooth.
 A crown will protect the tooth from breaking in the future.

-If your bite feels uneven, if you have signs of swelling or increased pain, or if you have any other questions or concerns, Please call our office at 867-669-0003.
+If your bite feels uneven, if you have signs of swelling or increased pain after your root canal in Yellowknife, or if you have any other questions or concerns, Please call our office at 867-669-0003.

 Orthodontics is the branch of dentistry that focuses on preventing problems caused by an irregular bite through “braces.”
 Orthodontists are trained in dealing with facial abnormalities and disorders of the jaw.
 A parent may consult an orthodontist after receiving a referral from their child's general dentist.